Achieving Organizational Alignment: Best Practices And Strategies

 3. Strategies: The plans and actions an organization employs to achieve its goals.

-4. Processes: The series of steps and activities an organization follows to accomplish its objectives.
+4. Processes: An organization’s steps and activities to accomplish its objectives.

 5. People: The individuals within an organization who contribute to its success through their skills, knowledge, and efforts.